amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-the-trade-desk-advertiser-id-start

-The advertiser ID for your account with The Trade Desk.
+The advertiser ID for your account with |destination-name|.

 .. credential-the-trade-desk-advertiser-id-end